Q? What is a Parish Council?

 A. In England, under the Local Government Act of 1894, Parish councils take over local oversight of civic duties in rural towns and villages.
 They are the smallest areas of civil administration in England providing the statutory first tier of local government that is closest to the people.

 They are corporate bodies and local authorities recognised in law and must meet at a minimum of four meetings a year.
 One of these meetings must be the Annual Meeting of the council which must be held in May of each year.
 The chairman or mayor is always chosen at this meeting.
 Most councils meet ten or eleven time a year.

+A. All agenda and minutes of parish council meetings are available on the parish council website.
 Under the Freedom of Information Act 2000 you may see and have a copy of the ‘recorded’ information held by the council (unless it is classed as exempt information in the Act).
 This includes reports, minutes, correspondence and emails.
 The information has to be provided within 20 working days.
 There may be a photocopying charge for hard copies.
-Alternatively all agendas and minutes of parish council meetings are available on the parish council website.